ivan-pi/fmetis/README.md

 - [ ] Provide usage examples for partitioning graphs, partitioning meshes and computing sparse matrix reorderings
 - [ ] Provide examples for reading and writing METIS graph and mesh files
 - [ ] Move documentation to a separate branch
-- [ ] Develop unit tests for the "raw" C and object-oriented interfaces